Fragan/Gallery_photo/readme.md

 With the [mgn-meta project] tool edit your metadata on your computer, then with an ftp client copy the whole folder on your FTP into "photos" folder (avoid using special chars for the folder name).

+/!\ the metadata file must be in your folder containing the photos.
 At last go to your main page of the gallery.
+Thumbnails will be automatically generated, and metadata insert in BDD.

+PS : After the insertion of the metadata into the database, the metadata file is deleted.
+Once the metadata file deleted, the script don't re-check the existing galleries.
+So if you added an image to the gallery, this one will not be taken into account

 Remove gallery
 --------------